This post was updated on June 14, 2018.

 - A timeline of the history of Sandia National Laboratory

-- Out of This World: New Mexico’s Contributions to Space Travel by Loretta Hall
+- Out of This World: New Mexico’s Contributions to Space Travel and The Complete Space Buff’s Bucket List, both by Loretta Hall